andreitoma8/andreitoma8/README.md

 - 👀 I’m interested in BlockChain technology and Crypto
 - 🌱 I’m currently learning Solidity and Python.
 - 💞️ I’m looking to collaborate on cool ideas in the Crypto space
-- 📫 How to reach me: andrei.toma8@yahoo.com
+- 📫 How to reach me: @toma_andrei7 on Twitter